 Conehead Mantis Facts

 - The highly evocative term of the Conehead Mantis appropriately serves as the common name for this remarkable insect.
-This marvel of Nature also goes by another name, though.
-That’s its somewhat difficult scientific name of the Empusa pennata.
+This marvel of Nature and evolution also goes by another name, though.
+That’s its somewhat difficult to pronounce scientific name of Empusa pennata.

-- Regardless of which of these term you use for it, though, it remains blessed with a distinctive appearance.
-The common name, quite understandably, derives from the presence of the incredible structure on the top of the invertebrate’s head.
+- Regardless of which of these terms one chooses to use for it, however, it remains blessed with a distinctive appearance.
+The preferred common name, quite understandably, derives from the presence of the incredible structure on the top of the awesome invertebrate’s head.

 - The first recorded scientific recognition of this fantastic creature as a separate and distinct species occurred in the year 1815.
-That formal recognition took place as a result of the work of the well known Swedish naturalist, Carl Peter Thunberg.
+That formal recognition took place as a result of the work of the well known Swedish naturalist, Carl Peter Thunberg, who also applied the epithet.

 - For the moment, the marvelous Conehead Mantis appears to be maintaining a stable and sufficient population.
 This further seems to be the case throughout the entirety of its range.
-As a result, the IUCN currently list the species a Least Concern.
+As a result, the IUCN list the species a Least Concern on its Red List of Threatened Species.

-- The invertebrate must nevertheless be considered to be facing at least some threats to its continued existence.
-One of these is probably the danger posed by increasing habitat loss.
+- The invertebrate must nevertheless be considered to be facing at least some threats to its continued existence as a species.
+One of these probably consists of the danger posed by increasing habitat loss.
 Its greatest threat, however, likely consists of ongoing climate change.

 Related Articles